 Current law provides for two broad categories of family-based immigration petitions.
 The first, immediate relatives, consists of spouses, minor children, and parents of adult U.S. citizens.
 These relatives can immigrate to the United States and become lawful permanent residents as soon as the relevant agencies process the paperwork and confirm that the intending immigrant is eligible and will not become a public charge.

 The second category, preference relatives, consists of adult sons, daughters, and siblings of adult U.S. citizens as well as spouses, minor children, and unmarried adult children of lawful permanent residents.
 Due to statutory caps on the numbers of preference category relatives who can immigrate each year, these visa petitions are subject to lengthy backlogs.
 As an example, a U.S. citizen’s sibling from Mexico can expect to wait over two decades before he or she can immigrate to the U.S. The adult child of a U.S. citizen can expect to wait over 20 years as well.
-Current law does not provide any visa category for cousins, aunts
+Current law does not provide any visa category for cousins, aunts and uncles, or grandparents.

 The evils of current family-based immigration policy are far from self-evident.
 The foreign-born share of the U.S. population was 12.9 percent as of the 2010 census, in line with historic norms.